-In the cost of the finished goods (real estate - apartments, commercial properties and etc.) is included as an element and a portion of the value of the land that corresponds to its impairment due to limited rights of disposal.
-The land shall be valuated (according to the Bulgarian legal framework too) by independent licensed appraiser at least once annually.
+A portion of the value of the land, that corresponds to its impairment due to limited rights of disposal, is included as an element in the cost of the finished goods (real estate - apartments, commercial properties and etc.).
+The land shall be valuated (according to the Bulgarian legal framework) by independent licensed appraiser at least once annually.